LeNPaul/academic/people/primary-investigator.md

 ---
 layout: page
-title: "Lab Technician"
+title: "Primary Investigator"
 ---

-This is the lab technician.
+This is the primary investigator.